Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

-In terms of strong consistency, \Cref{thm:impossibility} establishes the necessary condition under general non-uniform HSBM for the first time, and \Cref{thm:exactRecovery} is the first result to provide efficient algorithms for the general non-uniform case.
-Previously, strong consistency was only achieved under uniform-HSBM for binary \cite{Kim2018StochasticBM, Gaudio2022CommunityDI}, multi-block case \cite{Chien2019MinimaxMR, Han2022ExactCI, Zhang2023ExactRI} and non-uniform binary case \cite{Wang2023StrongCA}.
-The method in \cite{Han2022ExactCI} was not specialized to HSBM, and no sharp threshold relavant to HSBM was provided.
+Theorems \ref{thm:agnostic_strong_consistency} and \ref{thm:known_strong_consistency} are the first results to provide efficient algorithms for the general non-uniform case.
+Previously, strong consistency was only achieved under uniform HSBM for binary \cite{Kim2018StochasticBM, Gaudio2023CommunityDI}, multi-community \cite{Chien2019MinimaxMR, Zhang2023ExactRI} case, and non-uniform binary case \cite{Wang2023ITLimits}, under \Cref{ass:prob_ratio_bound}.
+The method in \cite{Han2022ExactCI} was not specialized to HSBM, and it does not contain any HSBM thresholds.
 The refinement stage is crucial for multi-block case, which brings in the sharp threshold \cite{Abbe2015CommunityDI, Yun2016OptimalCR, Chien2019MinimaxMR, Zhang2023ExactRI}.
-In \Cref{alg:partitionwithPrior} and \cite{Zhang2023ExactRI}, the second stage is based on \emph{Maximum A Posteriori} (MAP) estimation, where the MAP achieves the minimum error and full knowledge of $\{\bcQ^{(m)}\}_{m\in \cM}$ is required.
-Meanwhile, the agnostic refinement scheme in \cite{Chien2019MinimaxMR} is based on \emph{local Maximum Likelihood Estimation} (MLE), which works well for uniform hypergraphs.
-It remains to see whether this method can be generalized for non-uniform hypergraphs.
-Additionally, the time complexity of \cite{Chien2019MinimaxMR} is $O(n^4)$, since the spectral initialization is run $n$ times during the refinement stage.
-So far, \Cref{alg:agnosticPartition} is the only one that achieves strong consistency agnostically with the lowest time complexity.
+In \Cref{alg:partition_with_prior} and \cite{Zhang2023ExactRI}, the second stage is based on \emph{Maximum A Posteriori} (MAP) estimation, where the MAP achieves the minimum error and full knowledge of $\{\tQ^{(\ell)}\}_{\ell \in \sL}$ required.
+In \cite{Chien2019MinimaxMR}, the agnostic refinement is based on \emph{local Maximum Likelihood Estimation} (MLE), which works well for uniform hypergraphs.
+It remains to be seen whether this method can be generalized for non-uniform hypergraphs.
+Additionally, the time complexity of \cite{Chien2019MinimaxMR} is $O(N^4)$, since the spectral initialization is run $N$ times during the refinement stage.
+So far, \Cref{alg:agnostic_partition} is the only one that achieves strong consistency agnostically with the lowest time complexity.